sannatitus/Afruca-tangeri_captive-behaviour/README.md

   - Chi-square statistics on the probability of visibility; see `figures.ipynb`
   - Figure generation; see `figures.ipynb`
 - **Requirements:**
-  - Package and version requirements for reproducing the Python pipeline are provided.
+  - Package and version requirements for reproducing the Python pipeline are provided as `environment_Python.yaml`
 - **R script** for:
   - Formal statistical analysis (univariate and multivariate PERMANOVAs, Dirilecht regression, Redundancy Analysis); see `/Analysis/statistics_permanova-dirilecht-RDA.R`
 - **Requirements:**
-  - Package and version requirements for reproducing the R pipeline are provided.
+  - Package and version requirements for reproducing the R pipeline are provided as `environment_R.md`

 ### `/Figures+Results`
 - All main and supplementary figures available in the article.